SDG12 - Responsible Consumption and Production

 Our calories increasingly come from modified starches, from invert sugars, hydrolyzed protein isolates, and seed oils that have been refined, bleached, deodorized, hydrogenated – and interesterified.
 And these calories have been assembled into concoctions using other molecules that our senses have never been exposed to either: synthetic emulsifiers, low-calorie sweeteners, stabilizing gums, humectants, flavor compounds, dyes, color stabilizers, carbonating agents and bulking – and anti-bulking – agents.

-These substances entered the diet gradually at first, beginning in the last part of the nineteenth century, gaining pace from the 1950s onwards to the point that they now constitute the majority of what people eat in the UK and the USA, and form a significant part of the diet of nearly every society on earth.
+These substances entered the diet gradually at first, beginning in the last part of the nineteenth century.
+They gained pace from the 1950s onwards to the point that they now constitute the majority of what people eat in the UK and the USA and form a significant part of the diet of nearly every society on earth.

 At the same time as we’ve entered this unfamiliar food environment, we’ve also moved into a new parallel ecosystem, one with its own arms races that are powered not by the flow of energy but by the flow of money.
 This is the new system of industrial food production.
 In this system, we are the prey, the source of money that powers the system.
 The competition for that money, which drives increasing complexity and innovation, occurs between an entire ecosystem of constantly evolving corporations, from giant transnational groups to thousands of smaller national companies.
 And their bait for extracting the money is called ultra-processed food, or UPF.
 These foods have been put through an evolutionary selection process over many decades, whereby the products that are purchased and eaten in the greatest quantities are the ones that survive best in the market.
 To achieve this, they have evolved to subvert the systems in the body that regulate weight and many other functions.

 Utra-Processed Food now comprises as much as 60 percent of the average diet in the UK and the USA.
 Many children get most of their calories from these substances.
 UPF is our food culture, the stuff from which we construct our bodies.
-This is your national diet if you are reading this in Australia, Canada, the UK, or the USA.
+If you read this in Australia, Canada, the UK, or the USA, this is your national diet.

 Ultra-Processed Food has a long, formal scientific definition, but it can be boiled down to this: if it’s wrapped in plastic and has at least one ingredient you wouldn’t usually find in a standard home kitchen, it’s UPF.
 Much of it will be familiar to you as ‘junk food’, but there’s plenty of organic, free-range, ‘ethical’ UPF too, which might be sold as healthy, nutritious, environmentally friendly, or useful for weight loss (it’s another rule of thumb that almost every food that comes with a health claim on the packet is a UPF).